RTEMS/rtems-docs/eng/vc-authors.rst

 Personal Repository
 -------------------
-Personal repositories keep the clutter away from the master repository.
-A user with a personal repository can make commits, create and delete branches, plus more without interfering with the master repository.
-Commits to the master repository generate email to the vc@ list and development type commits by a developer would only add noise and lessen the effectiveness of the commit list
+Personal repositories keep the clutter away from the upstream repository.
+A user with a personal repository can make commits, create and delete branches, plus more without interfering with the upstream repository.
+Commits to the upstream repository generate email to the vc@ list and development type commits by a developer would only add noise and lessen the effectiveness of the commit list